collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

 Options
 =======

+This recipe honors the ``log-level`` buildout-level config value, and the ``verbosity`` setting, overriding the running Zope instance's ``eventlog`` level.
+This allows you to get more logging output when running the part, but have less verbosity when the site is actually running.

 ..
 [1] Profiles have the following format: ``<package_name>:<profile>``
        (e.g. ``my.package:default``).
 The profile can also be prepended with the ``profile-`` if you so choose